-Bridges Fund Management partners with GEV to support growth of wind power market
+Bridges Fund Management partners with GEV market leader to support growth of wind power market

 Bridges Fund Management (“Bridges”) has acquired GEV Wind Power (“GEV”), one of the world’s leading wind turbine repair and maintenance providers, from Maven Capital Partners.
 The existing management team, led by CEO David Fletcher, is re-investing as part of the deal and will continue to lead the business in this growth market.

 We must produce more energy from renewable sources to have any hope of reducing global carbon emissions in the coming years.
 The UK’s National Grid recently said 2019 will be the first year that fossil fuels account for less than half of the UK’s energy production – and with the cost of wind energy production now comparable to the cost of producing energy from fossil fuels, it is becoming an increasingly attractive option.
 As a result, the number of wind turbines is forecast to grow at c.8% per annum over the next five years.